 The popular digital audio workstation REAPER was just recently updated to version 5.93, which introduces Linux-Native builds.
-This is huge news for Linux users who usually do their audio recordings on Windows or Mac machines, as REAPER is one of the most popular DAWs available (Appuals has a handful of how to guides for REAPER, in fact).
+This is huge news for Linux users who usually do their audio recordings on Windows or Mac machines, as REAPER is one of the most popular DAWs available.

 While REAPER is a paid program, it is quite a fully-fledged DAW, with a price tag of only $60 for an individual license, and it has a 60-day free trial.
 Compared to similar DAWs like Cubase, FL Studio, and Pro Tools, which vary between $200 up to $600, its obvious why REAPER is used by so many people nowadays.

 The Linux-native builds of REAPER have been in beta since around 2016 starting with REAPER v5.20 Beta 10, so it’s quite awesome that REAPER V5.93 brings a more fully fleshed-out Linux-native support to the software.
 The developers warn that the Linux builds are still experimental, but at least they’re being bumped out of beta.

 The changelog for REAPER V5.93 is as follows: